 For those that might be interested, the peak value of current in the middle of the dipole confirms the 100 watts form the source winds up on the element.
 This assumes the mid point impedance is about 70 ohms.
 Thus the energy from the source finds its way to the dipole for radiating.

-The AGT from the NEC simulation indicates enough deviation to account for the overly ambitious 2.25 dBi value of the gain shown in figure 10.
+The 0.967 AGT (-0.15 dB) from the NEC4 simulation indicates enough deviation to account for the overly ambitious 2.25 dBi value of the gain shown in figure 10.

 Here is the 4nec2 model file with .txt appended (you’ll need to remove .txt) for you to play with.